Menu Icon

 Overall, the gold standard treatment for male infertility due to vasectomy remains vasectomy reversal.xxxiv

 The time it takes for sperm to return in the ejaculate depends on the type of vasectomy reversal procedure.
-After vasovasostomy, the mean time for sperm to return is 1.7-4.3 months, while after vasoepididymostomy, the mean time is slightly longer at 2.8-6.6 months.xxxvi
+After vasovasostomy, the mean time for sperm to return is 1.7 to 4.3 months.
+After vasoepididymostomy, the mean time is slightly longer at 2.8 to 6.6 months.xxxvi

 Failure of a vasectomy reversal may occur early on or at a later stage.
 While early failure is often due to an unrecognized obstruction that was not corrected during the vasovasostomy, late failure can occur due to narrowing of the anastomosis (where the vas deferens was reconnected or connected to the epididymal tubule).
-Late failure typically occurs 6-14 months postoperatively.
-The published failurerate of bilateral VV or unilateral VV with opposite side VE is lower at around 13 percent (range 2-20 percent) , and higher for bilateral VE at around 50 percent.xxxvii,xxxviii
+Late failure typically occurs six to 14 months postoperatively.

-The pregnancy rate for vasectomy reversal compared to that of IVF/ICSI with sperm retrieval is similar.xxxix One meta-analysis of the pregnancy rate following vasovasostomy (which included older women) found that the pregnancy rate was 73.0 percent, and there was a higher pregnancy rate if the obstructive interval was <10 years.xl After a vasoepididymostomy, the pregnancy rate was found to be lower at 31.1 percent.xli In comparison, cumulative pregnancy rate after IVF/ICSI are 46.9-69.4 percent in women < 35 years old, 35.5-62.0 percent in women aged 35-40, and 18.2-34.0 percent in women > 40 years old.xlii
+The pregnancy rate for vasectomy reversal compared to that of IVF/ICSI with sperm retrieval is similar.xxxix One meta-analysis of the pregnancy rate following vasovasostomy (which included older females) found that the pregnancy rate was 73.0 percent, and there was a higher pregnancy rate if the obstructive interval was less than 10 years.
+After a vasoepididymostomy, the pregnancy rate was found to be lower at 31.1 percent.xl,xli

-While both vasectomy reversal and IVF/ICSI are options for achieving fertility, a study from Uvin et al (2018) found that the time to pregnancy was quicker in the IVF/ICSI group compared to a group that underwent vasectomy reversal.
-In this study of 163 males undergoing vasectomy reversal or IVF/ICSI, the time to pregnancy was 8.2 months in the IVF/ICSI group compared to 16.3 months in the vasectomy reversal group.
-The same study found that the cumulative delivery rate was similar between the IVF/ICSI group and the vasectomy reversal group.
-The IVF/ICSI group had a 43.8 percent cumulative delivery rate, compared to 40.0 percent in the vasectomy reversal group, and the difference between the two groups was not found to be statistically significant.
-Therefore, both options have a similar efficacy at restoring fertility.xliii
+While both vasectomy reversal and IVF/ICSI are options for achieving fertility, a study from Uvin et al (2018) found that the time to pregnancy was quicker in the IVF/ICSI group compared to the group that underwent vasectomy reversal.
+In this study of 163 males undergoing vasectomy reversal or IVF/ICSI, the time to pregnancy was 8.2 months in the IVF/ICSI group compared to 16.3 months in the vasectomy reversal group.xliii

 Conclusion

-While still intended to be a permanent sterilization method, most men who have had vasectomies in the past are able to reverse them, and potentially restore their fertility.
-The rate of success in restoring fertility depends on various factors, such as the length of time since the original procedure and age.
-There are also less invasive options to vasectomy reversal, namely sperm retrieval procedures (i.e., TESE, PESE) for use in IVF with ICSI.
-To determine which procedure is best for individual circumstances, patients should speak to their family doctor or a urologist.
+While a vasectomy is still intended to be a permanent sterilization method, the majority of males who have had vasectomies in the past are able to reverse them, and potentially restore their fertility.
+The rate of success in restoring fertility depends on various factors, such as age and the length of time since the original vasectomy procedure.
+There are also less-invasive options to vasectomy reversal: namely, sperm retrieval procedures (i.e., TESE, PESE) for use in IVF with ICSI.
+To determine which procedure is best in individual circumstances, patients should speak to their family doctor or a urologist.

 i Yang, F., et al. (2021).
 Review of vasectomy complications and safety concerns.
 The World Journal of Men's Health, 39(3), 406. https://doi.org/10.5534/wjmh.200073